christiancioffi/WatchOut-Project/README.md

 # WatchOut-Project
-This is a project done in June 2024 for the Distributed and Pervasive Systems course.
-It's architecture is composed of a peer-to-peer network of players (a seeker and multiple hiders), an administration server and an administration client.
+This is a project done in June 2024 for the Distributed and Pervasive Systems course at UniMi.
+Its architecture is composed of a peer-to-peer network of players (a seeker and multiple hiders), an administration server and an administration client.
 Technologies used in this project: Java, gRPC, REST API and MQTT.
+The following algorithms have been implemented: Bully algorithm for election, Ricart–Agrawala algorithm for mutual exclusion.